Children are welcome here.

 At Saint Peter’s, children are welcome to sit, wiggle, watch, wonder, sing, pray, ask questions, and take in the service in their own way.
 Some children stay in worship for the whole service.
 On most Sundays, younger children are invited to Children’s Chapel during part of the 10:15 a.m. service.

 Children begin worship with their families, then may leave with adult leaders for an age-appropriate time of scripture, prayer, wondering, and response.
-They return to the service at the Peace so they can share in the rest of worship with their families, including Communion.
+They return to the congregation at the Peace and share in the rest of worship, including Holy Communion.

 There is no single right way to worship with children.
 Children are also always welcome to remain in the service.
 All are faithful choices.